 But again, keep in mind that we are talking about adding roughly 1,900 kilometers to a grid consisting of hundreds of thousands of kilometers set up exclusively for the country's nuclear and fossil energy supply.

 In 2017, the German Network Agency announced that the three main north-south lines to be added would be finished until 2025.
 In the interim, Germany plans to bridge the gap with reserve power plants.
 For the winter of 2017/18, 10.4 gigawatts has been set aside for that purpose.

 Germany's renewables sector is not, however, just sitting back and waiting for the government to provide a future-proof grid.
 The solar sector has come up with a way of making the use of ultra high-voltage lines more efficient: solar power plants can act as "phase-shift oscillators" to stabilize the grid's frequency.
 The solar sector hopes that this approach will reduce the number of lines that need to be built.

 The wind sector is also full of ideas.
 Under German law, there is a regulation called "n+1"; it means that whenever a line is set up, there has to be a reserve line that can take up its capacity in case it fails.
 The wind sector has come up with a solution that could mean that this requirement is no longer necessary: dedicated power lines to connect renewables.

 Furthermore, the European Union - as part of its Energy Union plans - aims to step up interconnections between countries to strengthen the continent's energy security and keep costs down.
 At the same time, however, surges in wind and solar power production in Germany are already pushing power into Poland and the Czech Republic, in particular, so further integration would be a challenge for those countries.
-Some Polish officials have already stated that they might need to reduce rather than enlarge their power connections with Germany so they can have better control of their own grid.
-Transformers are installed in June 2016 for this purpose.
+Phase shifter, which actively control real power flows in order to enfore or block load, have been installed at the German-Polish border so the Poles can have better control of their own grid.